 A good sleep routine keeps your immune system strong.
 In 'Mindfulness,' Mark Williams and Danny Penman show how sleep disorders can affect your daily life, triggering a cascade of health issues that become harder to manage as you age:

 "Depression may be exacting a staggering toll, but its cousin — chronic anxiety — is becoming disturbingly common too, with average levels of anxiety in children and young people now at a point that would have been judged to be "clinical" in the 1950s.
-It's not a great stretch of the imagination to assume that in a few decades unhappiness, depression and anxiety will have become the normal human condition, rather than happiness and contentment."
+It's not a great stretch of the imagination to assume that in a few decades unhappiness, depression, and anxiety will have become the normal human condition, rather than happiness and contentment."

 Think about conditions like sleep apnea or restless leg syndrome — each one can wreak havoc on your sleep routines and, by extension, your physical and mental health.
 Sleep apnea, for example, causes unexplained breathing pauses during sleep, leaving you with fragmented rest, relentless daytime fatigue, and a higher risk of cardiovascular problems.

-But there's hope!
-Consulting with a sleep specialist can provide a breakthrough.
-These trained professionals can diagnose sleep disorders and create treatment plans just for you.
 Sometimes, overcoming insomnia or frequent nighttime awakenings takes more than good habits and a cozy bedroom.
-So your specialist might suggest CBT-I (Cognitive-Behavioral Therapy for Insomnia) — a proven way to improve sleep quality.
+Your specialist might suggest CBT-I (Cognitive-Behavioral Therapy for Insomnia) — a proven method to improve sleep quality.

-How to sleep better at night naturally: Start with your sleep routine analysis
+How to sleep better at night naturally: Start with your sleep routine analysis!

 A disrupted sleep pattern can lead to various unsettling symptoms that can significantly impact daily life.